CasteHappy/TheDoorOfFate/content/blogs/digitalworlds1/index.md

 After showing me a bunch of spots on the island, he finished the tour by going to a tiny hill by the beach where he had built a tombstone that had a pine cone next to it.
 He told me that he used to walk around the neighborhood with his grandma to pick up pine cones and he looks back to that memory so fondly that they became some kind of memento for him.

 Took me a bit to process it, but I thought that was such beautiful sight.
-Made me start thinking about how a digital world could have so much meaning and weight for someone, and how it could also last forever as a time capsule, a snapshot from a specific time in your life than even when lacking the context for their creation, you can't help to put myself in the other person's shoes.
+Made me start thinking about how a digital space could have so much meaning and weight for someone, and how it could also last forever as a time capsule, a snapshot from a specific time in your life than even when lacking the context for their creation, you can't help to put myself in the other person's shoes.

 With all of that out of the way, I just finished crying my eyes out after looking at some custom stages from a Super Smash Bros.
 Brawl save file on a Wii that I repaired today haha.